saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 In order to get the most out of your tests, you'll want a way to break them up into relevant, targeted chunks.
 Running tests in smaller groupings (along with parallel execution) will help keep test run times to a minimum and help you quickly sift through test results and target your tests.

-In order to do this with Java, you will need to use categories: _Shallow, deep, _and_ all._ _Shallow tests_ are equivalent to _smoke _(or _sanity_) _tests_.
-These should pass before you can consider running the _deep tests_.
-Running all will run all the tests in your suite.
+In order to do this with Java, you will need to use categories: _Shallow, Deep,_ and _All_.
+Shallow tests are equivalent to smoke (or _sanity_) tests.
+These should pass before you can consider running the deep tests.
+Running the _All_ interface will run all the tests in your suite.

 ### Part 1: Adding Test Interfaces